 To help us manage social distancing, one-way systems may be in place.
-We appreciate face coverings are no longer required by law, but please wear a face covering when indoors unless you are exempt.
+Please wear a face covering when indoors unless you are exempt.
 This helps to protect yourself and others.

 In the heart of rural Sussex lies a treasure trove of scientific excellence.

 The Millennium Seed Bank hides an underground collection of over 2.4 billion seeds from around the world, banking them to conserve them for the future.

 Enter our glass atrium, and you’ll see our scientists at work in front of your very eyes.
 You can track the journey of a seed from our drying chamber, though seed cleaning and processing to our research stations and explore our interactive exhibitions.